LutuluM/Game-Boy-Emulator/README.md

 Confirmed working roms.
 Pokemon Red, Pokemon Blue, Tetris

+## Building
+To build the project using the Makefile install: clang and libsdl2-image-dev

 ## TODO
 Final Implimentations of Sound
 Change Audio from reading from registers to variables, register writes to will update vairables of audio channels